 - Continue to increase program emphasis on UAV surveys, given the valuable insight this tool provides with respect to monitoring changes in group composition and fine scale behaviours in the presence of shipping (Broker et al. 2019).
 UAV surveys provide a detailed and permanent record of key narwhal behaviours (i.e., nursing, resting, territorial behaviour) that may not otherwise be quantifiable by shore-based visual methods.
-For example, one of the benefits of the focal follow surveys is an enhanced ability to monitor for moderate to high severity responses such as change in nursing behaviour should they occur. - Continue to undertake additional analysis of the aerial survey data (as available) for specific evaluation of the EWI metric (using the dedicated 1,000 ft survey data which was collected for this purpose) to support findings regarding the proportion of immature narwhal in the RSA. - Where possible, conduct UAV-based focal follow surveys of narwhal when in the presence of other external and confounding stimuli such as killer whales or hunting given the known influence these activities have on narwhal behaviour (Laidre et al. 2006).
+For example, one of the benefits of the focal follow surveys is an enhanced ability to monitor for moderate to high severity responses such as change in nursing behaviour should they occur. - Where possible, conduct UAV-based focal follow surveys of narwhal when in the presence of other external and confounding stimuli, such as killer whales or hunting, given the known influence these activities have on narwhal behaviour (Laidre et al. 2006). - Consider modifying the analysis approach where data are no longer analyzed by group type; instead, the model would account for presence of immatures in the group.
+This would considerably increase sample size and associated statistical power, particularly for narwhal response variables in the presence of vessels.